Trauma in children: Epidemiology

 Based on the Centers for Disease Control and Prevention's (CDC) WISQARS database for the latest year of data (2010), serious injury kills nearly 10,000 children in America each year.

 Pediatric trauma accounted for 59.5% of all mortality for children under 18 in 2004.
 Injury is the leading cause of death in this age group in the United States—greater than all other causes combined.
 It is also the leading cause of permanent paralysis for children.
 In the US approximately 16,000,000 children go to a hospital emergency room due to some kind of injury every year.
 Male children are more frequently injured than female children by a ratio of two to one.
 Some injuries, including chemical eye burns, are more common among young children than among their adult counterparts; these are largely due to cleaning supplies and similar chemicals commonly found around the home.
 Similarly, penetrating injuries in children is because of writing utensils and other common household objects as many are readily available to children in the course of their day.

+Israel's attacks on the Gaza Strip during the Gaza war caused Gaza to have the highest number of child amputees per capita in the world.
+In August 2025, UNICEF estimated that more than 50,000 children had been killed or injured in Gaza.